 Mace was recently deployed to conduct a free air sniff of a vehicle in which 4 kilos of heroin was found hidden in the vehicle.

-Akko is a full service K-9 trained in narcotics detection, fugitive apprehension and tracking.
-DS Reeves and Akko completed their training September 2013.
-In August 2013 Akko was tested under the standards set forth by the United States Police K-9 Association for drug detection and achieved the desired rating of excellence.
+K-9 Saro is a full service K-9 trained in narcotics detection, fugitive apprehension and tracking.
+K-9 Saro is one of the newest members of the Sheriff's Office K-9 Unit and completed his training at Southern Coast K-9 Incorporated (formally AMK9), located in New Smyrna Beach, Florida in October of 2017.
+In October of 2017, K-9 Saro was tested under the standards set forth by the United States Police K-9 Association for drug detection and achieved the desired rating of excellence.
+Then in November of 2017, K-9 Saro was tested under the standards set forth by The National Narcotic Detector Dog Association, Incorporated (NNDDA) and successfully passed.

 Voodoo was born on 03/10/2012 in Germany and is a full service K-9 trained in narcotic detection, criminal apprehension, tracking and evidence recovery.